Dorfistain1/rollercoin-marketplace-analyzer/README.md

 ## 🚧 To-Do / Known Issues

 ### 🔧 Compatibility Fixes
-- [ ] **Fix support for 1080p resolution** – některé pozice a šablony nefungují správně na FullHD monitorech.
-Nutné upravit regiony a šablony v `screen_profiles.py`.
+- [ ] **Fix support for 1080p resolution** – Miner regions and template matching currently work best on 4K.
+1080p profile needs precise adjustments to region coordinates and all related templates in `screen_profiles.py`.

-### 🧭 Navigation Bug
+### 🧭 Navigation Bug (End of Pagination)
-- [ ] **Fix navigation beyond last visible page number** – když se stránkování posune mimo první řadu čísel (např. na stránku 7+), systém stále kliká na staré souřadnice.
-    - ✅ Řešení: až se objeví footer, vyříznout pomocí OCR / šablony navigační oblast, najít číslo, na které chceme kliknout, a kliknout přesně na jeho pozici.
+- [ ] **Fix pagination click logic when reaching the end of the page list**
+    - At the start, page numbers (2–6) are in moving positions, so dedicated templates are used to detect them.
+    - When reaching the **end** of pagination (e.g., last 5 visible pages), page numbers shift again — but because the **total number of pages is unknown**, we cannot template them ahead of time.
+    - ✅ **Planned solution**: Once the footer is detected, crop the navigation bar area, run OCR to locate the target page number, and click its position.
+This allows handling dynamic pagination without relying on static templates.

 ## Notes